kubevault/kubevault/docs/guides/secret-engines/ignite/overview.md

 xxxxxxxxxxxxxxxxxx
 ```

-Use the issued `username` / `password` to authenticate to the Ignite cluster (REST API, thin client, or JDBC); the credential is revoked when the `SecretAccessRequest` is deleted (the plugin runs `revocationStatements`, or falls back to a sensible `DROP USER` if you didn't set any).
+Use the issued `username` / `password` to authenticate to the Ignite cluster (via thin client or JDBC); the credential is revoked when the `SecretAccessRequest` is deleted (the plugin runs `revocationStatements`, or falls back to a sensible `DROP USER` if you didn't set any).

 ## Further reading